Genomics-CRT/Data-Science-For-Life-Science/README.md

 ###### Introduction to Python (part 1)
 A gentle introduction to Spyder GUI and the Python programming language, covering the basic syntax of Python.
-Topics covered include data structures in R, creating + calling variables, logical operators, conditional statements, vectors, functions, for loops, while loops and loading python libraries.
+Topics covered include data structures in Python, creating + calling variables, logical operators, conditional statements, vectors, functions, for loops, while loops and loading python libraries.

 ##### Zoom meeting
 * `Thursday 23rd 2-3pm`